Position

 Responsibilities:

-• Prepare reports and presentations on environmental findings.
+• Prepare reports and presentations to communicate findings and recommendations to stakeholders.

 Qualifications

-• Bachelor's degree in Environmental Science, Biology, or a related field.
+• Bachelor's degree in Environmental Science, Biology, Chemistry, or a related field.
+A Master's degree is preferred.

 Is becoming a Environmental Scientist a good career path?

-Choosing a career as an environmental scientist has its own set of advantages and challenges.
-Understanding these can help someone decide if this path is right for them.
-Here are some pros and cons to consider.
+Choosing this career path has its own set of advantages and challenges.
+Here are some key points to consider:

 • Pros: